cmkobel/CompareM2/README.md

 ### Install alias
-Select A, B or C depending on whether you want to install on a slurm-enabled HPC (A, B) or a local system without slurm (C)
+Select A, B or C depending on whether you want to install on a slurm-enabled HPC (A, B) or a local system without slurm (C).
 #### A) For <ins>HPC's</ins> with Slurm using <ins>Conda</ins>
    ```
    # Main alias for running assemblycomparator2